heylightning/everybox/README.md

 # Description

 ### In progress.
-Created a fully functional e-commerce platform using PostgreSQL as the backend database.
+Created a functional login system for an e-commerce platform using PostgreSQL as the backend database.

 ### LICENSE